North Georgia Tubing Guide

 The Coosawattee River is located outside Ellijay, Georgia.
 There is a rafting company across the Shallowford Bridge where you can rent tubes for the family and head down river.
 You may be able to rent a cooler tube if you have brought drinks and snacks along.
 If you are vacationing in the area in August, you may be able to find a night tubing trip at this location!
 This river gives you a nice lazy float that takes a couple of hours to complete.

-Tips for Tubing
+Top Tips For River Tubing

 1. If the weather has been very hot with little rain, you may want to check with your chosen outfitter before you show up to tube to make sure that the river water level is adequate for a good tubing trip.
 It is no fun to show up for a stress-relieving float trip and end up having to carry your tube through large areas of low to no water!